The Conductors Guild is dedicated to encouraging and promoting the highest standards in the art and profession of

 Amanda Burton Winger is the Executive Director of the Conductors Guild, the only international organization devoted exclusively to the advancement of the art of conducting with 1200 members representing fifty states and more than thirty countries.

 Amanda received her Bachelor of Music Education degree from James Madison University and Master of Music in Horn Performance from Virginia Commonwealth University.
 She won the Masterworks Festival Concerto Competition and performed Gordon Jacob’s Horn Concerto with the Masterworks Festival Orchestra.
 She also performed with the Christian Performing Arts Fellowship at the Kennedy Center and was a member of Kappa Kappa Psi, a national honorary band fraternity.
-She performed as soloist for the premiere of Emory Waters’ Horn Concerto with the Richmond Symphonic Winds.
-She regularly performs with the Richmond Symphony, Williamsburg Symphonia, Shenandoah Symphony, Waynesboro Symphony, Richmond Philharmonic, Richmond Brass & Percussion Consort, Richmond Symphonic Winds, Landmark Brass Quintet and Commonwealth Winds.
+She regularly performs in the Richmond area.

 Amanda serves on the Executive Board of the American Federation of Musicians Local 123 as well as Treasurer and Board Member of the National Music Council.

 Burton A. Zipser, Editor, Conductor Opportunities Bulletin, Ex Officio

 - Music Director, Oakland Performing Arts (MI)